 For interior comfort, you will find a 30-amp, 13,500 BTU A/C unit with a heat strip, and a 16,000 BTU ducted furnace.
 A 3.22 cubic-foot refrigerator is also standard on the Nest 16FB and 16U.

-Windows are aplenty, 8 of them allow natural light and an excellent view of your surroundings.
+Windows are aplenty, with 8 of them allowing natural light and an excellent view of your surroundings.
 The queen-sized bed (58″ x 80″) comfortably sleeps up to two.

 So now that you’ve read about the specs of the Airstream Nest, we’ll take a look at some of the exterior features.
 There are over 25 exterior features built as standard on both models.
 Here is a list of some of the more prominent features.